edlink/docs/guides/v2.0/errors-warnings.md

   "$request": "00000000-0000-0000-0000-000000000000",
   "$errors": [
     {
-      "$code": "ERROR_CODE_EXAMPLE",
+      "code": "ERROR_CODE_EXAMPLE",
-      "$description": "This is a human-readable description of the error."
+      "message": "This is a human-readable description of the error."
     }
   ]
 }